 Understanding Home Staging – Part 3

 In the first two blogs of this series, we explained why Home Staging is a good idea and what is the process of home staging.
-This blog looks at the importance of ‘Street Appeal’ or ‘Curb Appeal’ when marketing your home for sale.
+This blog looks at the importance of the ‘Street Style’ or ‘Curb Style’ when marketing your home for sale.

-Why street appeal is important when selling a home
+Why the street is important when selling a home

-Here are 7 areas you can work on to improve the street appeal of your property:
+Here are 7 areas you can work on to improve the street side of your property:

 1. Lawns – Overgrown, dead or weed-ridden lawns are a turn off.
 Green up the lawn by implementing a program of soil wetter, fertilizer, watering and regular mowing (fortnightly in the Perth summer).
 Remember that it takes several weeks to get a good improvement so start early.

 Tip: If possible, get a professional to mow and edge the lawns prior to photos/home opens.
 Their large mowers and edge-trimmers will give the lawn a manicured look.

 2. Paintwork – Peeling or faded paint, rust and outdated colours will have buyers imagining that the property will but run down on the inside.
 Take a close and critical look at walls, doors, windows, gutters and downpipes and make a list of what needs attention.
 If you can DIY, painting is an inexpensive treatment that will have a big impact on the look of your home.

 Tip: Take a drive and look at the colours being used in new developments.
 Make note of how darker and lighter colours are used together.
 Before making a final decision, check that the colours you have chosen will blend with your existing roof and driveway colours.

 3. Entrance – The driveway and pathway to the front door need to be weed-free.
 Cracked and broken paths should be repaired or replaced.
 Lift and re-lay pavers that have subsided or become uneven.